 Will my parents be with me when I schedule classes?

 No. Parents/guardians are not in attendance during academic advising and registration because they have their own work to do within their own FOCUS schedule.
 The FOCUS academic advisors are specially trained to work with a variety of students to help you select an appropriate course schedule.
 Our academic advisors are the people who understand the nuances of scheduling that cannot be found in course catalog lists so they are the best people with whom to work to build the appropriate schedule.
 Every class that is available for registration at FOCUS gets you closer to graduation.

 What if I change my mind on a major during the summer?

 If you change your mind on a plan of study after FOCUS, or AP credit comes in, then you can change your schedule online during July or August.
-You’ll meet with your advisor again in the days just before Fall semester begins in case you need to make schedule changes through the first week of classes, the drop/add period, if needed.
+You’ll have the opportunity to meet with your advisor again any time after FOCUS sessions are complete and can make schedule changes through the first week of classes, the drop/add period, if needed.